Skip to main content

 Academic

 A sophisticated analysis of the interaction between dietary patterns and anastrozole’s metabolic impact requires a descent into the cellular and molecular mechanisms governing energy homeostasis.
-The clinical observations of and dyslipidemia are surface-level manifestations of profound alterations in intracellular signaling pathways.
+The clinical observations of insulin resistance and dyslipidemia are surface-level manifestations of profound alterations in intracellular signaling pathways.

 The binding of estradiol to these receptors initiates a cascade of genomic and non-genomic events that are fundamentally intertwined with insulin signaling and lipid metabolism.
 Therefore, the metabolic consequences of anastrozole are a direct result of abrogating these critical ER-mediated signals.